lshtm-gigs/gigs/README.md

 ## Classification functions

-GIGS includes a number of functions which permit fast identification of at-risk infants through classification of suboptimal growth.
+**gigs** includes a number of functions which permit fast identification of at-risk infants through classification of suboptimal growth.
 The cut-offs used are sourced from research literature; you can check the function documentation to see these sources.